Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description explicitly states it provides aggregated activity summary by action type, project, and day.
-Clearly distinguishes from sibling list_user_events.
+The description clearly states it provides aggregated activity summary for a user with specific breakdowns (by action type, project, day) and explicitly distinguishes from sibling tool list_user_events.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.